noear/liquor/README.md

 Java dynamic compilation tool.

 The code for this tool is primarily derived from Arthas.
-This part of the code is a bit of a no-no, so it's all very valuable, but it should only be used in appropriate situations (never overused).
+This part of the code is obscure and valuable, but it should only be used in appropriate situations (never overused).
 In order to facilitate reuse, it is specially arranged into a small tool kit for long-term maintenance.

 ### demo